Are You a Web Designer or a Web Decorator?

 Wonder why so many web developers are affected?
 Well, let’s rather wonder why so many developers manage to “decorate” code.

 I know I simplified and exaggerated, as I like to do at times, for a reason.
 But the point is, most of the sites out there do not carry the handwriting of a professional designer or developer.
-That doesn’t target private sites covering all topics except web design and development, though, and in other cases, right, it’s sometimes probably explained by the infamous saying (thanks to Ralph Caplan):
+That doesn’t target personal sites covering topics other than web design and development, though, and in other cases, indeed, an infamous saying applies (courtesy Ralph Caplan):

 A camel is a horse designed by a committee.

 Take this with a grain of salt.
-Our industry is still very young, and people new to it cannot start as experienced, professional designers or developers.
-It is our responsibility to share our experience with and lead them.
-Also, decoration certainly has its justification, as it includes an “emotional component” which requires skills too.
-Good practitioners may well be called “professional web decorators”—without any bad aftertaste.
+Our industry is still very young, and people new to it cannot start as experienced design and development professionals.
+It is our responsibility to share our experience with them and to lead them.
+Also, decoration certainly has its justification, including an “emotional component” that requires skills, too.
+Good practitioners could after all be called “professional web decorators”—without any bad aftertaste.

 About the Author